 7. His (well her) master's voice

-Spotify is now a native service for Echo which also includes Pandora, TuneIn Radio and iHeartRadio.
+Spotify is now a native service for Echo which also includes Pandora, TuneIn Radio, and iHeartRadio.
 Alexa can now order up songs, genres, playlists, pause or adjust the volume.
 You are even able to keep a Google spreadsheet of the songs you've listened to on your Amazon Echo.

 8. Aide Memoire

 As you can imagine, simplifying and streamlining your shopping experience is pretty important for Amazon.
 Your Amazon Echo lets you keep a shopping list with ease and send it to your phone.
 This isn't limited to shopping.
-You can keep to-do lists and deliver it to your phone or sync to your Calender or Evernote account by using IFTTT recipes.
+You can keep to-do lists and deliver it to your phone or sync to your Calendar or Evernote account by using IFTTT recipes.

 9. Order pizza from Domino's

-Sick of the tedious routine of finding your phone, looking at the menu and actually talking to someone to order a pizza?
+Sick of the tedious routine of finding your phone, looking at the menu, and actually talking to someone to order a pizza?
 Then here's your answer.
 Ordering from Domino's is now effortless with Echo.
 Simply say "Alexa, open Domino's and place my Easy Order."

 10. Plan dates easily

-Get movie show times, book restaurants based on Yelp reviews or find business opening hours with your Echo.
+Get movie showtimes, book restaurants based on Yelp reviews, or find business opening hours with your Echo.
 This feature also makes using your phone physically obsolete.